weizhou/weizhou.github.io/glimg/README.md

   - intensity: The degree to which the new transformed color replaces the original color for each pixel
 - GLImgRGBFilter: Adjusts the individual RGB channels of an image
   - red, green, blue: Normalized values by which each color channel is multiplied.
 The range is from 0.0 up, with 1.0 as the default.
+- GLImgHueFilter: Adjusts the hue of an image
+  - hue: The hue angle, in degrees.
+90 degrees by default
+- GLImgTintFilter: Adjusts the Tint of an image.
+  - tint: The tint to adjust the image by.
+A value of -200 is very green and 200 is very pink.
+The default value is 0.
+- GLImgTemperatureFilter: Adjusts the Temperature of an image.
+  - temperature: The temperature to adjust the image by, in ºK.
+A value of 4000 is very cool and 7000 very warm.
+The default value is 5000.
+Note that the scale between 4000 and 5000 is nearly as visually significant as that between 5000 and 7000.
+- GLImgHighlightsAndShadowsFilter: Adjusts the shadows and highlights of an image
+  - shadows: Increase to lighten shadows, from 0.0 to 1.0, with 0.0 as the default.
+  - highlights: Decrease to darken highlights, from 1.0 to 0.0, with 1.0 as the default.

 ### Image processing
 - GLImgAverageColorFilter